 The bowel responds to how and when a person eats, so it is important to eat regular, well-balanced, moderately sized meals rather than erratic, variable meals.
 Occasionally, IBS symptoms improve by allowing sufficient time for regular eating and bathroom routines.

-Some IBS patients report that dietary fats trigger symptoms, as can the food additive MSG (monosodium glutamate).
+Some IBS patients report that dietary fats and the food additive MSG (monosodium glutamate) trigger symptoms.
 Some find symptoms worsen when consuming large quantities of liquids with meals.
 Others find that cooking vegetables and fruits lessens IBS symptoms, compared to when eating them raw.
-Particularly if the predominant symptom is diarrhea, an IBS patient should avoid or decrease consumption of gastrointestinal stimulants such as caffeine, nicotine, and alcohol.
+An IBS patient should avoid or decrease consumption of gastrointestinal stimulants such as caffeine, nicotine, and alcohol, particularly if the predominant symptom is diarrhea.

-Other IBS patients have found lower carbohydrate diets helpful.
 A proposed therapy for IBS, called the low FODMAP diet, is increasing in popularity in North America.
 FODMAP is an abbreviation for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
 These are the names of poorly digested carbohydrates, which travel into the large intestine where they are fermented by the resident bacteria.
-For many individuals, these foods do not cause any problems, but some who have IBS find that these foods worsen their symptoms.
-The diet involves not eating specific foods for 6 to 8 weeks to see if symptoms subside.
-If they do, then the person can slowly reintroduce FODMAPs into the diet to a tolerable limit.
-FODMAPs are in many foods so removing them from your diet can increase your risk of nutritional deficiencies.
-While the results of studies conducted on the low FODMAP diet suggest its promise as a possible management approach for IBS, it does not help everyone and further research is required.
+For many individuals, these foods do not cause any problems but some who have IBS find that these foods worsen their symptoms.
+The diet involves avoiding specific foods for six to eight weeks to see if symptoms subside.
+If the symptoms improve, you can slowly reintroduce FODMAPs into the diet to a tolerable limit.
+FODMAPs are in many foods, so removing them from your diet can increase your risk of nutritional deficiencies.
+While the results of studies conducted on the low FODMAP diet show promise as a possible management approach for IBS, it does not help everyone and further research is required.